CPTV Celebrates Connecticut’s 375th Anniversary With a Series of Documentaries Highlighting the Nutmeg State

 Join the celebration as Connecticut Public Television (CPTV) honors Connecticut’s 375th birthday with special encore presentations of CPTV’s most popular award-winning local historic documentaries.

-CPTV’s 375th anniversary programming event is part of Connecticut’s yearlong celebration, which began on February 17, 2010, when Governor M. Jodi Rell led a procession from the State Capitol to the State Library.
+CPTV presents this special programming as part of Connecticut’s yearlong celebration, which was kicked off on February 17, 2010, when Governor M. Jodi Rell led a procession from the State Capitol to the State Library.

 “This celebration is for everyone – for the young and old, for those with deep roots and those who have just recently called Connecticut home,” Governor Rell said.
 “It is a great state to live, work, and raise a family.
 Over the course of 2010, we will honor Connecticut – its founders and future.”

-Funding for Connecticut’s 375th Anniversary Programming Celebration on CPTV is provided by The Travelers Companies, Inc., as the presenting sponsor.
+Funding for Connecticut’s 375th Anniversary Programming Celebration on CPTV is provided by the Presenting Sponsor, Travelers.

 For more information on Connecticut’s 375th anniversary celebration, visit CT375.com.